-- 1. Cleaning equipment: - a.
-Wearing nitrile gloves, clean all nets, waders, and other equipment using a 10% bleach solution rinsed with DI (Jane et al. 2014).
-Note that this is a higher concentration than is usually used in the Aquatic Decontamination Protocol (RD[08]). - 2.
+1. Cleaning equipment:

+- a.
+Wearing nitrile gloves, clean all nets and other equipment that comes in contact with samples during zooplankton sampling using a 10% bleach solution.
+Follow with a DI rinse to remove the residual bleach (Jane et al. 2014).
+Note that this is a higher concentration than is usually used in the Aquatic Decontamination Protocol (RD[09]). - b.
+Equipment to decontaminate with stronger solution: - i.
+Tow net - ii.
+Schindler-Patalas and dolphin bucket - iii.
+Collection bottles if they do not come clean and capped from the lab - iv.
+Forceps, sieves, or any additional equipment that comes in contact with the sample - v.
+Waders and boots if you plan to wade near the sampling location.
+If you remain in the boat, this is not necessary. - 2.
 Wearing clean nitrile gloves, place equipment and consumables in a clean bag so as not to contaminate it on the way to the field site.